 Remember That Extinguishing Resource Guarding in Dogs Takes Time

 There is no magic bullet; resource guarding will not disappear overnight.
+Whether you are experiencing food aggression in dogs, toy or bone guarding, or another type of resource guarding, you must be patient.

-But if you work hard to consistently create scenarios in which it is more rewarding for the dog to give up their high value object then to guard it, you will slowly but surely see your dog start to change.
+By working hard to consistently create scenarios in which it is more rewarding for the dog to give up their high value object then to guard it, you will slowly but surely see your dog start to change.

 Pair that with being smart and arranging your house and routines to eliminate opportunities for your dog to guard things, and you will be amazed at the positive progress you will make!